-(29) SECTION 202: STAGED REMOVAL OF EXISTING BRIDGES:
+(28) SECTION 202: STAGED REMOVAL OF EXISTING BRIDGES:

-For existing bridges that will be removed in stages, maintain stability of the existing structure at all times while traffic is on the bridge.
-At a minimum, replace tie rods after removal of any slab sections and maintain bracing on the existing piles at all times while traffic is on the bridge.
+For existing bridges that will be removed in stages, maintain stability of the existing structure at all times while traffic is on or passing under the bridge.
+At a minimum, replace all tie rods after removal of any slab sections and maintain bracing on the existing piles at all times while traffic is on or passing under the bridge.

-(30) SECTION 203: BORROW EXCAVATION:
+(29) SECTION 203: BORROW EXCAVATION: